teamclouday/Record/README.md

 A cross-platform screen capture application that is able to record a user-defined area on screen.
 On Linux there is an awesome screen capture application ([Peek](https://github.com/phw/peek)) but on Windows I cannot find anything.
 That's why this project is created.
-This project aims to have similar features as Peek.
-Application is designed to run from a console (e.g. Windoes Terminal).

 ------